spectrocloud/librarium/content/docs/18-knowledgebase/tutorials/01-terraform-tutorial.md

 # Get Started with Palette and Terraform

-This tutorial is based on the Terraform source code available at: [spectro-terraform-kubeflow](https://github.com/spectrocloud/plg-track/tree/main/spectro-terraform-kubeflow).
-It assumes that you have working knowledge of Terraform and have some understanding how clusters work in Palette.
+This tutorial is based on the Terraform source code.
+It assumes that you have working knowledge of Terraform and have some understanding how clusters work within Palette.

 By the time you complete this tutorial, you will have done the following: